Choosing a legal entity for a new California construction business

 Once the choice of legal entity for the new construction company has been made, legal counsel can assist with state and local government filings to create the entity and do business, license applications, federal and state tax authority filings, contract negotiation and drafting, and more.

-From their offices in San Mateo, the construction law attorneys at Last & Faoro represent construction clients of all sizes and types in the San Francisco Bay Area, across Northern California and throughout the entire state.
+From their offices in San Mateo, the construction law attorneys at Last & Faoro Attorneys At Law represent construction clients of all sizes and types in the San Francisco Bay Area, across Northern California and throughout the entire state.

 Keywords: construction, firm, business, legal entity, California, risk, liability, debt, control, tax, sole proprietorship, partnership, corporation, limited liability company, joint venture